 Perhaps the best part of the book was the section on the chemistry of addiction.
 Fueled by dopamine, brain chemistry makes our wanting urges more powerful than our liking urges.
 A dopamine rush happens when we anticipate reward, but the reward chemicals that follow are often a let-down.
-This causes us to keep wanting, which leads to addictive patterns like gambling, shopping, and internet porn.
+This causes us to keep wanting, which leads to addictive patterns like gambling, shopping, and watching internet porn on websites like https://www.porn7.xxx/.
 We do whatever we can to stimulate the wanting so we can get back to the high.

 The Fix reads less like a scientific documentary and more like an updated version of Super Size Me, as he bounces between personal vignettes, anecdotal stories and interviews with various experts.
 Oddly enough, I had expected more depth and found the book to be a let down, especially the final chapter.
 Purporting to provide us with some kind of solution, the chapter wanders back into already covered material, leading a reader to despair of a solution to The Fix.